mysoultan/reference-architectures/aks/secure-baseline/README.md

 ## Getting Started

-Please let's this journey by navigating over the `Preresites` section or resume from where you've left:
+Please start this journey by navigating to the `Preresites` section.

 - [ ] [Prerequisites](./01-prerequisites.md)
 - [ ] [Generate the CA certificates](./02-ca-certificates.md)